10clouds/10cDevops-Test/README.md

 * Prepare a simple 3-tier hello-world application with flask or django where you can simply interact (read/write) with database.

 ### 3. Docker
-* Dockerize application that you have been prepared
+* Dockerize the prepared application
 * Prepare Docker Compose files for local/dev/prod environments

 ### 4. Automation